clkim/DeepLearningPython35/README.md

 - Checkout the desired branch instead of master branch, with `git checkout chap1_30-hidden-neurons-3.0-eta`;
 that specific branch has the desired setup of demo code you want to run for this Part 1 class
 - Verify with `git branch` again that you are on the desired branch _chap1_30-hidden-neurons-3.0-eta_ which is now marked with an asterisk (*)
+- Use `ls -l` to see the files in the directory
 ```
 ~ $
 ~ $ git clone https://github.com/clkim/DeepLearningPython35.git